saiminh/saiminh.github.io/_work/justpeacelabs.md

 			<img src="{{ site.baseurl }}/img/work_jpl/jpl_logo_color.svg" alt="justpeacelabs logo">
 		</div>
 		<div class="col-6 offset-2">
 			<p><span class="drop_cap">T</span>he startup from Barcelona and San Francisco has declared their mission "to empower local communities to be active participants in creating lasting just peace through the use of technology".
-I created a logo and housestyle for them that conveyed their goals and products.</p>
+I created a logo and housestyle for them that conveyes their goals and products.</p>
 		</div>

 	</div>